LuiseRauer/MicrobIEM/README.md

 # MicrobIEM

 MicrobIEM is a user-friendly tool for quality control, contaminant removal, and interactive analysis of microbiome data.
-Data of a microbiome study are loaded via the graphical user interface.
-For each step in quality control, interactive visualisations enable the users to explore their samples and define thresholds for filtering the data.
-The final data set can then be further investigated in MicrobIEM with statistical analysis common in microbiome research.
-Raw data, figures and corresponding p-values can be downloaded in the end.
-MicrobIEM is a fast tool that allows the user to curate and explore microbiome data without any knowledge in coding.
+Data from a microbiome study can be loaded via the graphical user interface.
+For each step in quality control, interactive visualizations enable the users to explore their samples and define thresholds for filtering the data.
+The user can then further investigate the final data set in MicrobIEM with basic statistical analysis common in microbiome research.
+Raw data, figures, and corresponding p-values can be downloaded at the end.
+MicrobIEM is a fast tool allowing users to curate and explore microbiome data without any coding knowledge.

 <img src="MicrobIEM/man/01_Correlation-reads-features.png"/>